COVID-19: travel health notice for all travellers

 Personal effects and medicine

-Personal effects may include new or used articles that might reasonably be needed for a holiday.
-Cuban customs officials may seize any imported item that they don’t consider to be for the tourist’s personal use.
+Cuban customs officials have the authority to decide what they deem to be for the tourist's personal use.
 They may apply steep tariffs for personal baggage exceeding the allowable weight.

 Cigars

-You may export up to 20 cigars from Cuba without documentation or up to 50 cigars if they are in their original container, closed and sealed with the official hologram.
+- up to 50 cigars if they are in their original container, closed and sealed with the official hologram

 Art objects